krasoffski/pytasks/getting_started_with_python.md

 # Getting started with Python

-Depending on you current level of Python I will try to give you piece of advice related to learning Python.
+Depending on your current level of Python I will try to give you piece of advice related to learning Python.
 You can find recommended books and internet resources which correspond to your programming experience bellow.